Carterpuri

 Carterpuri (formerly Daulatpur Nasirabad) is a village in Gurgaon district of Haryana, India.
+Presently Carterpuri Nambardar is Manohar lal.
 This village is very close to Bijwasan in South Delhi and is around 6 km away from Gurgaon railway station.
 In January 1978, the then US President Jimmy Carter along with his family visited the village with then Chief Minister of Haryana Devi Lal.